wunluv/d5tokeystone/heavenletters-next-stack/docs/DEVELOPMENT.md

 - CCK tables follow the `content_type_[typename]` naming convention.
 - Update this file if the container IP, port, or schema changes.
 - Database was restored from `26092025_heavenletters.sql` dump file.
+- Always use environment variables for credentials as per SECRETS_POLICY.md.